dfsp-spirit/cpp_geodesics/README.md

 ### Geodesic mean distance / Mean separation distance

 ![geod_meandist](web/geod_meandist.png?raw=true "Geodesic mean distance from each vertex to all others.")
-**Mean separation distance** The geodesic mean distance (aka mean separation distance), computed at each vertex and visualized for a single subject on its white matter surface.
-This is a proxy measure for global wiring costs.
+**Fig. 2: Mean separation distance** *The geodesic mean distance (aka mean separation distance), computed at each vertex and visualized for a single subject on its white matter surface.
+This is a proxy measure for global wiring costs.*

 ### Geodesic perimeter

 ![geod_perimeter](web/geod_perimeter.png?raw=true "Geodesic perimeter.")
-**Geodesic perimeter** The perimeter of a circle covering 5% of the total mesh area, computed at each vertex and visualized for a single subject on its white matter surface.
-This is a proxy measure for local, intra-areal wiring costs.
+**Fig. 3: Geodesic perimeter** *The perimeter of a circle covering 5% of the total mesh area, computed at each vertex and visualized for a single subject on its white matter surface.
+This is a proxy measure for local, intra-areal wiring costs.*

 ### Geodesic radius

 ![geod_radius](web/geod_radius.png?raw=true "Geodesic radius.")
-**Geodesic radius** The radius of a circle covering 5% of the total mesh area, computed at each vertex and visualized for a single subject on its white matter surface.
-This is a proxy measure for local, inter-areal wiring costs.
+**Fig 4: Geodesic radius** *The radius of a circle covering 5% of the total mesh area, computed at each vertex and visualized for a single subject on its white matter surface.
+This is a proxy measure for local, inter-areal wiring costs.*

 All figures were produced in R with the [fsbrain](http://github.com/dfsp-spirit/fsbrain) package.